aws-samples/awsome-distributed-training/1.architectures/7.sagemaker-hyperpod-eks/README.md

 - You can configure up to 20 instance groups under the `InstanceGroups` parameter.
 - For `Orchestrator.Eks.ClusterArn`, specify the ARN of the EKS cluster you want to use as the orchestrator.
-- For `OnStartDeepHealthCheck`, add `InstanceStress` and `InstanceConnectivity` to enable deep health checks.
+- For `OnStartDeepHealthChecks`, add `InstanceStress` and `InstanceConnectivity` to enable deep health checks.
 - For `NodeRecovery`, specify `Automatic` to enable automatic node recovery.
 HyperPod replaces or reboots instances (nodes) that fail the basic health or deep health checks (when enabled).
 - For the `VpcConfig` parameter, specify the information of the VPC used in the EKS cluster.
 The subnets must be private